No booking fees on the app

 How much does it cost for a train from Hayes & Harlington to Reading?

-The average ticket fare from Hayes & Harlington to Reading is about €24.12, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from Hayes & Harlington to Reading average around €21.43, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 What is the fastest train from Hayes & Harlington to Reading?